petsc/petsc/doc/docs/manual/getting_started.rst

 Before using PETSc, the user must first set the environmental variable ``$PETSC_DIR``, indicating the full path of the PETSc home directory.
-For example, under the UNIX bash shell a command of the form
+For example, under the Unix bash shell a command of the form

 .. code-block:: console